-Here’s a fun fact that you might not be aware of: According to most public studies, people fear public speaking more than death.
+Here’s a fact that you might not be aware of: According to most public studies, people fear public speaking more than death.
 That’s right.
 The majority of people would rather be buried six-feet under than have to get on stage and talk in front of other human beings.

 So why do we detest public speaking so much?
 Well, it’s quite simple really: we’re afraid of rejection, we’re scared of failing, and more importantly, we’re too concerned with embarrassing ourselves in front of others.
 Sound familiar?
-Well, if you’ve made it this far then I can only assume you’re nodding along in agreement.
+If you’ve made it this far then I can only assume you’re nodding along in agreement.